First-Time Buyer in the UK - What You Need to Know

 The Biggest First-Time Buyer Mistakes in 2025

 • Not opening a Lifetime ISA early enough.
 The LISA requires 12 months to be held before use.
 Many first-time buyers discover it too late and miss out on years of 25% government bonuses.
-Open one now, even if you can only put in Β£1.
+Open one now, even if you can only put in £1.

 • Underestimating buying costs beyond the deposit.
-Solicitor fees, survey, mortgage fees, removals β€” budget Β£3,000–£8,000 on top of your deposit.
+Solicitor fees, survey, mortgage fees, removals - budget £3,000-£8,000 on top of your deposit.
 Running out of cash at exchange is a genuine risk.

 • Missing the April 2025 stamp duty deadline.
-First-time buyers purchasing between Β£300,001–£425,000 face up to Β£6,250 extra stamp duty from 1 April 2025.
-If this affects you, start the process immediately β€” 8–16 weeks is tight.
+First-time buyers purchasing between £300,001-£425,000 face up to £6,250 extra stamp duty from 1 April 2025.
+If this affects you, start the process immediately.

 Frequently Asked Questions

-Yes β€” most UK mortgage lenders accept gifted deposits from family members, provided the gift is not a loan (it must be genuinely given with no expectation of repayment).
+Yes - most UK mortgage lenders accept gifted deposits from family members, provided the gift is not a loan.
 The lender will require a signed letter from the person gifting the funds, confirming the amount, that it is a gift and not a loan, and that the gifter has no interest in the property.
-The gifter may also need to provide evidence of the source of the funds (bank statements).
-Some lenders also require the gifter to confirm they will not be living in the property.
+The gifter may also need to provide evidence of the source of the funds.

-The optimal strategy for most first-time buyers is: (1) Lifetime ISA for up to Β£4,000/year β€” the 25% government bonus makes this the highest effective return available.
-(2) Cash ISA for savings above the LISA limit β€” tax-free interest at rates currently around 5%.
-(3) High-yield easy-access savings account for emergency fund and overflow savings.
-Do not use fixed-rate bonds or notice accounts for deposit savings β€” you need to access the money when an offer is accepted, not after a notice period or at a penalty cost.
+The best strategy for most first-time buyers: (1) Lifetime ISA for up to £4,000/year - the 25% government bonus makes this the highest effective return available.
+(2) Cash ISA for savings above the LISA limit - tax-free interest at rates currently around 5%.
+(3) High-yield easy-access savings account for overflow.
+Do not use fixed-rate bonds or notice accounts for deposit savings - you need to access the money when an offer is accepted.

 Both are legally qualified to handle property transactions.
-A solicitor is a qualified lawyer who can handle all legal matters.
-A licensed conveyancer specialises specifically in property law.
-For standard residential purchases, either is appropriate β€” the key is that they are regulated (solicitors by the SRA; conveyancers by the CLC) and experienced in property transactions.
-Compare quotes online β€” prices vary significantly for identical work.
-Avoid the cheapest quote without checking reviews; a slow or error-prone conveyancer can delay your purchase significantly and cost you more in the long run.
+For standard residential purchases, either is appropriate - the key is that they are regulated (solicitors by the SRA; conveyancers by the CLC).
+Compare quotes online - prices vary significantly for identical work.
+A slow or error-prone conveyancer can delay your purchase significantly.

-Before exchange of contracts, you can withdraw from a purchase without legal penalty β€” but you may lose solicitor fees and survey costs already paid.
-After exchange of contracts, withdrawing is a serious breach of contract β€” you lose your deposit (typically 10% of the purchase price) and may face a claim from the seller for additional losses.
+Before exchange of contracts, you can withdraw from a purchase without legal penalty - but you may lose solicitor fees and survey costs already paid.
+After exchange of contracts, withdrawing is a serious breach - you lose your deposit (typically 10% of the purchase price) and may face a claim from the seller for additional losses.
 This is why exchange is the critical legal milestone: before exchange you are not legally committed; after exchange you are.
-Similarly, the seller can withdraw before exchange β€” "gazumping" (accepting a higher offer from another buyer before exchange) is legal in England and Wales, though it is widely considered unethical.

 Important: Stamp duty thresholds, government scheme terms, and mortgage criteria change frequently.
 Always verify current terms directly with HMRC, scheme providers, and FCA-regulated advisers.
-This is educational content β€” not financial or legal advice.
-Read our Disclaimer.
+This is educational content - not financial or legal advice.

 Continue Reading